 Ashley Adams, a Maryland-based Pilates instructor, says that just about anyone can benefit from the centuries-old routine.
 "It's a low-impact workout that tones muscles and improves flexibility, balance and posture alignment," she says.
 "These are gains that can help prevent injury and that you can take into any other activity."

 Classic moves like the hundred, roll up and one-leg circle all help deliver a strong core and overall bulletproof body.
 While Adams says it's not exactly a method for weight loss, Pilates can support those goals, too.
-A January 2014 study of 303 women published in Clinical Interventions in Aging showed that a weight-loss intervention consisting of aerobic exercise and Pilates decreased fat mass and added lean muscle mass.
+A January 2014 study of 303 women over 60 in Clinical Interventions in Aging showed that a weight-loss intervention consisting of aerobic exercise and Pilates decreased fat mass and added lean muscle mass.
 "That additional muscle strength will help you get the most of every type of exercise you do regularly," says Adams.

 Want to get in on the goods?
 Plan on a few dedicated sessions each week, touching on every major area of your body — abs, legs, arms and glutes.
 You'll feel longer, leaner and more stable before you know it.
 Here are the basic moves that can give you the lean, healthy body you're after.